Norton Rose Fulbright US LLP

 Related services and key industries

 Darren's technical expertise includes semiconductor devices, semiconductor packaging techniques, semiconductor fabrication processes, circuit design and simulation, magnetic devices, processor architecture, dynamic random access memory (DRAM) and flash memory design, wireless devices, and computer software.
-Darren has knowledge and experience with standards-based technologies, including 2G, 3G, 4G, Bluetooth, JDEC standards, ITU standards, and MPEG standards.
+Darren has knowledge and experience with standards-based technologies, including 2G, 3G, 4G, Bluetooth, and WiFi wireless standards, wireline interfaces for RDRAM, DDR DRAM, and flash memory, and H.264, H. 265, and H.266 video coding standards.

 Previously, Darren conducted research in the field of magnetic storage and magnetic devices.
 His research focused on developing new lithography and etching techniques for massively parallel processing at sizes smaller than 25 nm.
 These new techniques were used in fabricating and studying bit patterned media, a technology for expanding magnetic recording capabilities.
 During his research he authored or co-authored over a dozen peer-reviewed journal articles in engineering and science journals and presented at several magnetic materials and nanotechnology conferences.